arkency/posts/posts/2015-04-30-on-my-radar-rethinkdb-plus-react-dot-js-plus-rails.md

 ```

 For SSE streaming in Rails I used `ActionController::Live`.
 You can read
-a great blogpost by [Aaron Patterson where he introduced Live Streaming in 2012](http://tenderlovemaking.com/2012/07/30/is-it-live.html)
+a great blog-post by [Aaron Patterson where he introduced Live Streaming in 2012](http://tenderlovemaking.com/2012/07/30/is-it-live.html)
 to get familiar with it.
 Yep, it was that long time ago.
 And [Rails documentation for `ActionController::Live`](http://api.rubyonrails.org/v4.2.1/classes/ActionController/Live.html)